Skip to content Skip to navigation menu

 Because concrete is porous you will need to check its moisture levels before laying down your floor.
 As a general guide you can use duct tape to securely stick down 1m2 of polythene onto the concrete and leave overnight.
 If your concrete is damp, water droplets will collect on the underside of the polythene.

-Alternatively you can use a professional moisture metre for a more accurate reading.
+Alternatively you can use a professional moisture meter for a more accurate reading.
 Concrete sub-floors should have a moisture content of 12% or less on a prong test, or 3% or less on a moisture meter.
 Refer to the manufacturer’s instructions for further details.
 If your concrete is too damp the cause will need to be investigated and resolved before you lay down any flooring.

 If your concrete is suitable you can apply a damp-proof membrane to ensure that no moisture gets through in the future - refer to the manufacturer’s instructions.
 A good surface primer should be able to form a strong bond with the flooring adhesive.